nttcslab/eval-audio-repr/README.md

 **NOTE about Captions:**

-While ZS requires converting a label into a caption text, we implemented it in a function `class_to_caption` in the `zeroshot.py`.
+While ZS requires converting a label into caption text, we implemented it in the `class_to_caption` function in the `zeroshot.py`.
 You can edit the conversion rule in the function for your purposes.